-On December 9th, Rediscover Martinsville invites you to join them in downtown Martinsville for one of our very favorite events of the year - the Martinsville Cookie Stroll!
-So, what's the Cookie Stroll all about?
-Well, it's a day of fun for cookie lovers for sure, but also for those who simply like to explore and enjoy seasonal entertainment.
-This annual event features dozens of home-baked cookies made by volunteer bakers.
-Participants who have purchased tickets (available at Berries & Ivy Country Store, while supplies last) will exchange each ticket for an official Cookie Passport on the day of the event.
-That passport allows them to collect a cookie at each stop along the stroll.
+On December 9, 2023, Rediscover Martinsville invites you to join them in downtown Martinsville for one of our very favorite events of the year - the Martinsville Cookie Stroll!
+So, what's the Cookie Stroll all about and how does it work?
+Well, it's a day of fun for cookie lovers for sure, but also for those who simply like to explore and enjoy a beautiful downtown filled with seasonal holiday decorations and entertainment.

-We encourage everyone to pick up a Cookie Passport ticket early - the event is almost always a complete sell-out - but here's why you might consider spending at least part of your Saturday in Martinsville, even if you DON'T have a Cookie Passport. . .
+We encourage everyone to pick up a Cookie Passport ticket early - the event is almost always a complete sell-out - but here are a couple of pro tips for Cookie Stroll:

 - Many of the Art Sanctuary's resident artists will also be on hand in their studios offering fine art for sale, which always makes a wonderful gift!